Boryana-Mihaylova/friendly-lend-app/README.md

 ## 🔗 Integration with `ecoSurvey-svc` (REST API)

-This application connects to a separate REST API (`ecoSurvey-svc`) that enables users to participate in concise ecological surveys directly from the Friendly Lend interface.
-Topics include:
+This application connects to a separate REST API (`ecoSurvey-svc`) that allows users to express support for one of three key environmental topics directly from the Friendly Lend interface.

+Users can choose to support one of the following:

 - **SUSTAINABILITY** – Supporting smart fashion and conscious choices
-- **ENVIRONMENT** – Raising awareness about pollution and plastic reduction
+- **ENVIRONMENT** – Raising awareness about plastic pollution and environmental impact
-- **RECYCLING** – Embracing reuse and reducing textile waste
+- **RECYCLING** – Promoting reuse and reducing textile waste

-Votes are submitted via REST communication and stored in the ecoSurvey service, which maintains its own database.
+Each user may select **one topic** to support.
+Their vote is submitted via REST and stored in the ecoSurvey service, which maintains its own database.

 ---